-Research proposals are submitted to FightMND and are independently peer-reviewed prior to consideration by FightMND's Grant Review Panel (GRP).
-The GRP's funding recommendations are then considered by the Board of FightMND.
-Key selection criteria in determining successful Clinical Investigator Awards will include the: i) track record and career achievements of the applicant; ii) quality and strength of the research project/plan; and iii) alignment of the project and applicant towards the core aims and mission of FightMND.
+Research proposals are submitted to FightMND and are independently peer-reviewed prior to consideration by FightMND's Health Research Advisory Panel (HRAP).
+The HRAP's funding recommendations are then considered by the Board of FightMND.
+Key factors in the determination of awarding a Care Research grant will include the: i) Quality and strength of the research project/plan; ii) Significance and impact on people living with MND; iii) Alignment of the project and applicant towards the core aims and mission of FightMND; and iv) Research/professional track record of the team.